 Our startup has 13 employees in Hang Zhou, China and 5 in Salt Lake City in the US, but we’re pushing to obtain new funding from two Chinese investors and one American to enable us to grow further.

-PingTing Wei, a young Chinese woman, told us that her internship with M Accelerator while she was still a student, helped her turn her idea into a business:
+PingTing Wei (form China), founder of Archifiction, told us that her internship with M Accelerator while she was still a student, helped her turn her idea into a business:

 My goal was to superimpose virtual reality on the physical world without using visors or controllers.
 Working with M Accelerator allowed me to learn how to use TouchDesigner software for creating interactive installations, to test my skills as a support designer, and most of all, to learn various methods of doing business.
 Basically, Alessandro taught me how to launch a startup!